Butanone

-Butanone, also known as methyl ethyl ketone (MEK), is an organic compound with the formula CH3C(O)CH2CH3.
-This colourless liquid ketone has a sharp, sweet odor reminiscent of acetone.
+Butanone, also known as methyl ethyl ketone (MEK) or ethyl methyl ketone, is an organic compound with the formula CH3C(O)CH2CH3.
+This colorless liquid ketone has a sharp, sweet odor reminiscent of acetone.
 It is produced industrially on a large scale, but occurs in nature only in trace amounts.
 It is partially soluble in water, and is commonly used as an industrial solvent.
 It is an isomer of another solvent, tetrahydrofuran.

 Production

 Butanone may be produced by oxidation of 2-butanol.
 The dehydrogenation of 2-butanol is catalysed by copper, zinc, or bronze: